 How to Make Spicy Chicken Ramen:

-- Rub the chicken breasts with the red chili paste, ensuring they are evenly coated.
-Heat 1 tablespoon of sesame oil in a pan over medium heat.
-Pan-fry the chicken for 5–6 minutes per side until fully cooked and golden brown.
+- Rub the chicken breasts with the red chili paste, making sure they are evenly coated.
+Heat 1 tablespoon of sesame oil in a skillet over medium heat.
+Pan-fry the chicken for 5-6 minutes per side, until cooked through and lightly golden.
 Remove from the pan, let rest for 5 minutes, then slice into thin strips.

 - In a large pot, heat the remaining 1 tablespoon of sesame oil over medium heat.
-Add garlic and ginger, sauté for 1–2 minutes until fragrant.
+Add the garlic and ginger and sauté for 1-2 minutes, until fragrant.

-- Divide the cooked noodles and broth into bowls.
-Top with sliced chicken, boiled egg halves, green onions, and sesame seeds.
-Drizzle with extra sesame oil or sriracha if desired.
+- Divide the noodles and broth between bowls.
+Top with the sliced chicken, soft boiled egg halves, green onions, sesame seeds, and red pepper flakes.
+Serve hot, with extra sriracha if desired.

 Recipe Notes & Tips: